Jacobsville Sandstone: Material qualities

 Jacobsville Sandstone was popular as a building material because of its strength, durability and aesthetic appeal.
 In particular, it is resistant to the extremes in temperature of fire and the freeze-thaw cycle of northern climates.
 The Mining Journal of Marquette reported on November 20, 1875, that:

 Its fire-proof qualities were thoroughly tested in the great Chicago fire, where Lake Superior brownstone walls ... stood intact, without a crack, scale or blemish being caused by the great heat under the influence of which marble fronts crumbled and fell to the ground.

 The sandstone was inexpensively obtainable in large quantities and transport by the Great Lakes further reduced costs.
 It is also easily worked and carved, and could be used throughout a building.
 The most desired stone was without white blemishes and with uniform coloring.
 The Richardsonian Romanesque style, which is "particularly suited for expression in colored stone", helped to popularize the sandstone in architecture.
 Buildings of this style created the impression of stability in a fast-changing society and were well-suited to the character of the Lake Superior region.

 Buildings and structures

 Several buildings in the Upper Peninsula and across the United States and Ontario, Canada incorporate Jacobsville Sandstone in their construction.
 In the Upper Peninsula, these buildings include The Calumet Theatre, Saint Ignatius Loyola Church, and several buildings in the Quincy Street Historic District.
 Elsewhere, the sandstone was used in the original Waldorf-Astoria Hotel in New York City.
+Many historic buildings in Sault Ste.
+Marie, Ontario are built of Jacobsville Sandstone, as there was an abundance after the excavation of the Sault Ste.
+Marie Canal in 1895 and the subsequent industrial boom.
+These sandstones appears lighter, as the St. Marys Rapids have coursed over this deposit for millennia, leaching the iron content and leaving a marbled texture.

 The rubble stone was commonly used for foundations, cribs, breakwaters and piers.

 Jacobsville Sandstone has been used as concrete aggregate and flagstone.